ietf-wg-dmarc/draft-kucherawy-dmarc-dmarcbis/draft-dmarc-failure-reporting.md

 # Security Considerations {#security-considerations}

-This section discusses security issues and possible remediations for DMARC reporting.
+This section discusses security issues related to DMARC reporting, and possible remediations.

 ##  Attacks on Reporting URIs {#attacks-on-reporting-uris}